 Designed to explore and answer key questions about enterprise acceleration

-Since 2011, hundreds of accelerators have launched around the world far beyond Silicon Valley in places like Nairobi, Mexico City, and Mumbai.
+Since 2005, hundreds of accelerators have launched around the world far beyond Silicon Valley in places like Nairobi, Mexico City, and Mumbai.
 Investors, development agencies, and governments are excited by their potential to drive growth, spur innovation, solve social problems, and increase employment opportunities in emerging markets.
 To ensure resources are used effectively, rigorous research on the effectiveness of acceleration methods is necessary for accelerators and funders alike.

 Do you have a question about accelerator effectiveness or early stage entrepreneurship?
 Send your ideas and research questions to the GALI research team.

-The Aspen Network of Development Entrepreneurs (ANDE) is a global network of organizations that propel entrepreneurship in emerging markets.
-ANDE members provide critical financial, educational, and business support services to small and growing businesses (SGBs) based on the conviction that SGBs will create jobs, stimulate long-term economic growth, and produce environmental and social benefits.
-Ultimately, we believe that SGBs can help lift countries out of poverty.
-ANDE is a policy program of the Aspen Institute.
+The Aspen Network of Development Entrepreneurs (ANDE) is a global network of organizations that propel entrepreneurship in developing economies.
+ANDE members provide critical financial, educational, and business support services to small and growing businesses (SGBs) based on the conviction that SGBs create jobs, stimulate long-term economic growth, and produce environmental and social benefits.